 Port has not always had the most modern image in Britain, often seen as a Christmas drink consigned to the more mellow part of the evening.
 But this thinking now seems outdated, even wrong.
 Many classic cocktail recipes, dreamed up in the late 1800s list Port as the base in cocktails and punches, and today more and more mixologists from hip cocktail bars across the country (and the world) are shouting about the drink’s virtues as a way of elevating a cocktail with added complexity and flavour.
-There’s also a healthy nod to the lower alcohol qualities of Port compared to gin, vodka and whisky.
+There’s also a healthy nod to the lower alcohol qualities of Port – a fortified wine – compared to gin, vodka and any other fully fledged spirit.

 Its complex flavours and different styles lend themselves to a variety of cocktails.
 A younger ruby Port delivers fresh, red-fruit notes.
 Oak-aged Tawny Ports give a hit of richer notes and delicious sweetness.
-White port, from white grapes, contribute bright acidity and a bagful of fruit flavors.
+White port, from white grapes, contribute bright acidity and a bagful of fruit flavours such as citrus, apples and a hint of summer hay on the palate.
 Pink Port, in the meantime, is all about crisp fruit intensity.

 White Port Season